An asymmetric and fast Rydberg gate protocol for entanglement outside of the blockade regime: Time-optimal pulse designs

-We use a binary search algorithm to find the shortest duration at which the error is below a target value (in the absence of decay mechanisms), which we set to be $10^{-8}$ \cite{buchemmavari2025}.
-We do not include Rydberg decay in the dynamics for gate optimization as it does not make an appreciable difference in the optimal gate durations and waveforms~\cite{Jandura2022,Buchemmavari2024}.
-Results of this optimization are shown in Fig. \ref{fig.optimalcontrol}.
-For simplicity we describe gate durations in the limit $p\rightarrow\infty$, with $p=\Omega_c/\Omega$ as defined above.
-We consider notable limiting cases: First, if $V$ is fixed and $\Omega$ can be varied, the gate duration approaches $\tau=\pi/V$ as $\Omega\rightarrow\infty$.
-In this limit the gate dynamics resemble the interaction gate, in which the target qubit in $\ket{00}$ (which is excited to $\ket{r0}$ by the first control-qubit pulse) and in $\ket{10}$ is rapidly excited to the Rydberg state, the state is allowed to evolve for a time $\tau$, then the target qubit is rapidly de-excited.
-The free evolution can be achieved by setting $\Omega=0$; in our fixed-$\Omega$ optimization, the free evolution is achieved via detuning modulations, as shown in Fig. \ref{fig.optimalcontrol}b.
+\rsub{To use this formalism to search for time-optimal solutions, w}e use a binary search algorithm to find the shortest duration at which the error is below a target value (in the absence of decay mechanisms), which we set to be \rsub{$\eta=$} $10^{-8}$ \cite{buchemmavari2025}. \rsub{At each candidate time $\tau$, the target-pulse phase vector $\vec{\xi}$ is optimized by GRAPE.} We do not include Rydberg decay in the dynamics for gate optimization as it does not make an appreciable difference in the optimal gate durations and waveforms~\cite{Jandura2022,Buchemmavari2024}.
+Results of this optimization \rsub{as $\Omega/V$ is varied} are shown in Fig. \ref{fig.optimalcontrol}.
+For simplicity we describe gate durations in the limit $p\rightarrow\infty$, with $p=\Omega_c/\Omega$ as defined above. \rsub{Because optimal control is used only to optimize the pulse on the target qubit, the time-optimal durations depend on $p$ but the solutions do not.}